flyteorg/flytesnacks/cookbook/core/extend_flyte/README.rst

 capability of running the function as a spark job or a sagemaker training job, then you can extend Flyte's task system:

 With the decorator in place, the process is as follows:
   1. A Docker container image is required at serialisation time.
 The task code is assumed to be present in this Docker image.
-  2. The task is serialized into a :std:ref:`api_msg_flyteidl.core.tasktemplate`.
+  2. The task is serialized into a `api_msg_flyteidl.core.tasktemplate`.
 This template contains instructions to the container on how to reconstitute the task.
   3. When Flyte performs the job, the container from #1 is launched, and the instructions from #2 use the user code in the container to recreate a Python object representing the task.
 As a result, the task object is executed.

 The following are the key takeaways:
 	- The task object that gets serialized at compile-time is recreated using the user's code at run time.
 	- The user-decorated function is subsequently executed by the platform run-time.